-The BMW X5 nameplate has traditionally struggled in the category, earning negative results between 2011-2014.
-Things were trending up from 2015-2018 with either neutral or positive ratings.
+The BMW X5 nameplate has traditionally struggled in the reliability category, earning negative results between 2011-2014.
+Things were trending up from 2015 to 2018 with either neutral or positive ratings.
 However, the luxury midsize SUV hasn’t performed well in this category since its redesign for the 2019 model year.

-Two competing models, the Lexus GX and Porsche Cayenne, perform much more admirably in reliability.
-The 2020 GX earned the top spot in the segment with a 91% score, but it couldn’t hold a candle to the BMW X5 in the road test or owner satisfaction.
-However, the 2020 Cayenne earned an 81% predicted reliability score while still maintaining impressive road test and owner satisfaction scores.
+Two competing models, the Lexus GX and Porsche Cayenne, perform much more admirably in terms of reliability.
+The 2020 GX earned the top spot in the segment, but it couldn’t hold a candle to the BMW X5 in the road test or owner satisfaction.
+Furthermore, the X5 doesn’t have the greatest recall history.